 The bad: It’s still not that eco-friendly after all.

-Most eco-friendly leaves gives less impact on the environment.
-A great choice for anyone who has allergies to neoprene.
+An eco-friendly choice that minimizes the impact on the environment.
+Also a great choice for anyone who has allergies to neoprene.

-Well known by the premium surf brand Patagonia who has designed neoprene free rubber Yulex for a while by now.
-Yulex is natural rubber, and Patagonia wetsuits are made out of 85% neoprene free material.
-If you’d ask any knowledgeable surfer which is the best and most eco-friendly wetsuits – they’ll most likely say Patagonia.
+Well known by the premium surf brand Patagonia has designed neoprene-free rubber Yulex for a while by now.
+Yulex is natural rubber, and Patagonia wetsuits are made out of 85% neoprene-free material.
+If you’d ask any knowledgeable surfer which is the best and most eco-friendly wetsuits – they’ll most likely point you to Patagonia.

 What are wetsuits used for?

-Wetsuits are designed to insulate the body warmth in the cold water.
+Wetsuits are designed to insulate body warmth in cold water.
 Most used wetsuits are designed for diving and surfing.
 There are also wetsuits for swimming and snorkeling.

 Well designed and the right brand wetsuit is warm, flexible, and stretchy to keep your body warm for hours.